Rik-de-Kort/blog/_posts/software.md

 title: Software
 ---

-I viscerally hate most software.
+Today, at my first day back at work, I realized something: I viscerally hate most software.
 Here are some programs I have the misfortune of using:

 - Microsoft Teams
 - Azure DevOps
+- Azure in general
 - Google Chrome
+- Google Search
 - Spotify
 - The Triodos bank app
 - Bloomberg Hypermedia API